asukiaaa/SomeSerial/README.md

 [ArduinoProducts](https://www.arduino.cc/en/Main/Products)

-AVR and ESP32 does not support SoftwareSerial.
+ARM and ESP32 does not support SoftwareSerial.

 ## Use like Serial